We conduct

 child may not need the same schedule as a ten-year old

 child.
-The custody evaluator will consider children’s
+The evaluator will consider children’s

 specific needs as well as their adjustment to home,